ericliuu/fntzy-nba-ranker/README.md

   12-for-18 night matters more than a 2-for-3 night).
 - **Δ** = RIGHT's total z minus LEFT's total z, with a plain-language verdict.
+- The green **Ranking X...** line under the verdict tracks the challenger being placed.
+When your answer commits them, that line animates into `✓ PLACED X · #42/200` with growing bars — the moment the ranking is done and the next question is coming.
+Any keypress skips the rest of the animation; `--no-anim` disables it entirely.

 ## Keys